vikkisnax/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  // The closure is the scope within each function. it's basically each function. each nested function can access the function outside of it, but not the otherway around.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  // Name would change. everything else is the same.

 c.
 What is the lexical scope of `newRoll`?
+  // the surrounding functions aka function() and function personalDice(name).  ????

 ### Task 3 - Stretch Goals